 Alternative Investments are another category of investments that are beyond traditional investments.
 These involve Private Equity, Hedge Funds, Real Estate, Commodities, etc. Of late, they are becoming more and more available to more and more investors thereby becoming an important part of the investment landscape.

 Alternative Investments have greater portfolio diversification with lower risks and higher return potential to offer.

 As many people would believe otherwise, Insurance is not an investment.
 Insurance is simply a method to manage risks.

 Buying insurance is purchasing protection against expected or unexpected financial risks and losses.
-Insurance is a policy or contract or legal agreement which provides an insured with reimbursement from an insurer (generally an insurance company).
+Insurance is a policy contract or legal agreement that provides an insured with reimbursement from an insurer (generally an insurance company).

 Fun Financial Facts #20

 Apart from Financial Accounting, there is also Managerial Accounting the purpose of which is to provide relevant financial information to decision-makers within an organization.

 They are not accessible to external stakeholders such as creditors of the firm and are strictly meant for internal purposes such as budgeting.

 Perhaps this is why Managerial Accounting does not have well-defined international standards, unlike Financial Accounting which follows the US GAAP Framework.
 The framework for Managerial Accounting varies from one organization to another.